korney4eg/makvaz.com/content/en/post/2022-10-30-thought-after-passing-google-certification/index.md

 ## Suggestions to myself from the past
 What I haven't started doing from the beginning - I didn't take notes and watched Coursera videos like some shows on Netflix.
 Without notes, I couldn't differentiate for a long time between [BigQuery](https://cloud.google.com/bigquery/) and [BigTable](https://cloud.google.com/bigtable/), or between [Cloud DataProc](https://cloud.google.com/dataproc), [Cloud DataFlow](https://cloud.google.com/dataflow) and [Cloud Data Fusion](https://cloud.google.com/data-fusion/).

-##My thoughts on such kinds of exams
 Thank you for still reading it.

+## My thoughts on such kinds of exams
 I don't like exams that try to trick you with wording, instead of checking your knowledge.
 The certification that I liked most of all - is "Certified Kubernetes Administrator", which has practical tasks.
 Anyway from preparing for exams I found useful improvements to our current infrastructure.

+What are your favorite/dislikable exams that you had after graduating?